Sampling parameters of ordinary differential equations with Langevin dynamics that satisfy constraints: Theory

 More precisely, suppose that some properties of a system can be expressed as a system of equations \(\mathbf f(\mathbf y, \mathbf k) = \mathbf 0\), where \(\mathbf f:\mathbb R^{d}\times\mathbb R^{n}\rightarrow \mathbb R^{m}\), \(\mathbf y\in\mathbb R^d\) describes the state of the system, and \(\mathbf k\in\mathbb R^n\) is a vector of adjustable parameters.
 Our goal is to sample points from the solution set \(\mathcal M \equiv \{(\mathbf y,\mathbf k)\, |\, \mathbf f(\mathbf y,\mathbf k)=\mathbf 0\}\) efficiently.
 We show how numerical continuation can be used for the case \(n=1\) in Section \ref{sec:numcont}.
 This procedure is equivalent to running Hamiltonian dynamics on a constraint curve, which suggests a general approach for sampling based on (deterministic) Hamiltonian dynamics for \(n\geq 1\).
 We present the direct extension to multidimensional constraint manifolds in Section \ref{sec:constrainedMD} and then explicitly consider its application to the Bayesian framework with a specific (stochastic) numerical integrator in Section \ref{sec:hmc}.

-The resulting method is related to ones used to constrain the lengths and angles of bonds in molecular simulations \cite{Andersen_1983, Barth_1995, Lee_2005, Leimkuhler_2016}, which enables larger time steps.
-More generally, \cite{Xu_2024} shows that constrained distributions involving up to \(\sim\)\(10^3\) variables can be tractably sampled by a symmetric quasi-Newton method similar to the approach we describe in Section \ref{nonlinear_solve} to solve for constraints.
+The resulting method is related to ones used to constrain the lengths and angles of bonds in molecular simulations \cite{Andersen_1983, Barth_1995, Lee_2005, Leimkuhler_2016}, which enables larger timesteps.
+More generally, \cite{Xu_2024} shows that constrained distributions involving up to \(\sim\)\(10^3\) variables can be tractably sampled by a symmetric quasi-Newton method similar to the approach to solve for constraints that we describe in Section \ref{sec:nonlinear_solve}.
 Considerations for convergence and bias of constrained Monte Carlo methods are discussed in \cite{Lelievre_2019, Lelievre_2022}.